leeth7830/DataHub/README.md

 # DataHub

 A webs server that is capable of storing publicly available data into a database and returning the resources to authorized users through REST API and a website.
+Data will be inserted manually or through API requests.

+## Functionalities

+1. Register/Login
+2. View user info
+3. List all available data
+4. Search available data
+5. View data details
+7. Display instructions and contact and policy info.

 ## Available Data